Delwar Hossain Sayeedi

-Delwar Hossain Sayeedi (2 February 1940 – 14 August 2023) was a Bangladeshi Islamic leader, politician, scholar and public speaker who served as a Member of Parliament representing Pirojpur-1 constituency from 1996 to 2006.

-Before entering into politics, Sayeedi was known for delivering Islamic lectures around various Waz Mahfils across the country with large audiences.
+Delwar Hossain Sayeedi (2 February 1940 – 14 August 2023) was a Bangladeshi Islamic leader, politician and scholar who served as a Member of Parliament representing the Pirojpur-1 constituency from 1996 to 2006.
+Before entering politics, Sayeedi was known for delivering Islamic lectures at various Waz Mahfils across the country to large audiences.

-Due to his role as a mufassir, Sayeedi received appraisals by the Saudi Arabian Chief Imam Sheikh Sudais, the President of the Affairs of the Two Holy Mosques.
+Due to his role as a mufassir, Sayeedi received praise from the Saudi Arabian Chief Imam Sheikh Sudais, the President of the Affairs of the Two Holy Mosques.

-In 2013, the newly established International Crimes Tribunal (ICT) in Bangladesh accused him guilty on eight out of twenty counts, which included murder and religious persecution.

-Various human rights groups have acknowledged that the tribunal fell short of international standards and the hearings were biased against the Sayeedi's party.
-The verdict, which condemned him to death, generated significant domestic and international attention, leading to both support and criticism.
-The verdict subsequently led to public protests and clashes between his supporters, opponents, and law enforcement agencies, resulting in a series of riots and unrest.
+In 2013, the newly established International Crimes Tribunal (ICT) in Bangladesh found him guilty of eight out of twenty charges, including murder and religious persecution.
+Various human rights groups stated that the tribunal fell short of international standards, and Bangladesh Jamaat-e-Islami stated that the hearings were biased against Sayeedi's party.
+The verdict, which sentenced him to death, generated significant domestic and international attention, leading to both support and criticism.
+The verdict subsequently led to public protests, riots, and clashes between his supporters, opponents, and law enforcement agencies.

-The Economist criticised the trial, mentioning the government's manipulative judicial system, staged public interference, restrictions on public discussion, not sufficient time allocated for the defence, the kidnapping of a defence witness and the resignation of a judge due to 2012 ICT Skype controversy.

 In September 2014, the Supreme Court commuted his sentence to life imprisonment.
-His trial was further criticized by several international organizations including Human Rights Watch and Amnesty International.

-Sayeedi died on 14 August 2023 at the age of 83 due to a cardiac arrest.
+Sayeedi died on 14 August 2023 at the age of 83 following cardiac arrest.

 Early life

-Sayeedi received his first primary religious education at his local village madrassa, which was built by his father.
+Sayeedi received his first primary religious education at his local village madrasah built by his father.
 Sayeedi attended the Sarsina Alia Madrasah in 1962, followed by the Khulna Alia Madrasah.
+Sayeedi and his family fled to Jessore seeking safety and stayed at the house of a pir for about two weeks from around 1 April 1971.
+After that, the Sayeedi family took refuge in Mohiron village, Bagharpara, Jessore, at the house of Roushan Ali.

-Before venturing into politics, Sayeedi earned widespread recognition for his Islamic lectures, which he delivered at numerous waz mahfils (religious gatherings) across the country.
+Before entering politics, Sayeedi earned widespread recognition for his Islamic lectures, which he delivered at numerous waz mahfils (religious gatherings) across the country.
 These events consistently drew large audiences.